diafygi/voter-registration/README.md

 Demo (doesn't work yet): https://diafygi.github.io/voter-registration/

-This project is a mobile application that lets people register to vote in California.
+This project is a mobile application that helps people register to vote in California.
 It is made by volunteers for the League of Women Voters, Berkeley Albany Emeryville chapter.